isializada/optimizer_service/README.md

 ### How is works?

 REST API has a endpoint for find optimal number of employees.
-After run application you can sent request to following endpoint.
+After run application you can send request to following endpoint.

 **POST: http://localhost:8082/optimize/v0.1/cleaning/findOptimalNumbers**